mgmccarthy/resume-markdown/resume.md

 **Nov 2024 – Present**
 Leading the modernization of 20-year-old legacy applications to a serverless, event-driven cloud architecture in Azure.

-- Designed and implemented the enterprise’s first **pub/sub platform** using Azure Event Grid, defining topology, topic conventions, and message-versioning strategies.
+- Designed and implemented the enterprise’s first **pub/sub platform** using Azure Event Grid, defining topology, topic conventions, message-versioning strategies, and contract discovery and management
 - Trained engineering staff on **idempotency, transactional outbox/inbox**, and **Cosmos DB partitioning** for reliable distributed processing.
-- Leveraged low-code platforms like [Intent Architect](http://www.intentarchitect.com) to scaffold and evolve greenfield service architecture, design and development in a consistent fashion across the enterprise
+- Leveraged low-code platforms like [Intent Architect](http://www.intentarchitect.com) to scaffold and evolve greenfield service architecture enforcing consistent architecture and development across the enterprise
 - Used Copilot prompts to assist in architectural governance and code reviews
 - Partnered with product owners to refine epics and stories into **cloud-native deliverables** in Azure.

 **Key Impact:** Established foundational eventing infrastructure and modernized multiple legacy products, accelerating the enterprise’s migration to cloud-native services.

+**Tech:** .NET 8, Azure Functions, Cosmos DB, Azure Storage Queues, Azure Event Grid, Azure Sql, Logic Apps, Intent Architect, Copilot Prompt Engineering

 ---